 Both the scientist and filmmaker should work equally in all aspects of production and be engaged in the process together.
 They will be asked to talk about their collaboration several times.
 This will be a factor in choosing the winning film.

-Participants must attend all three open key dates: Opening Night (Oct 14), Lab Meeting & Reception (Oct 17), and Closing Night (October 21).
+Participants must attend all three open key dates: Pre-festival Symbiosis Mixer (Oct 13), Lab Meeting & Reception (Oct 17), and Closing Night (October 21).
 A no show will automatically disqualify you from the final award.
 Certain exceptions are possible upon request.

 The hybrid format of this year's festival encourages us to play with both the format of collaboration and of the final projects.
 Startle us, surprise us, amaze us!
 We particularly love films that defy categorization: not just inventive documentary and gripping scientific fiction but fictional documentaries, raw lab data aesthetics, thought-provoking experimental film, personal essay narratives, and innovative animation!
 We also provide a unique opportunity for sci-art collaboration: not only where scientists and filmmakers work together, but also scientists making their films and artists conducting their own scientific experiments.
 It's all very open-ended.